mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 1/README.md

 docker pull apache/nifi
 ```

-Because a version is not specified in the command :whale: , the lastest will be downloaded in our local image repository.
+Because a version is not specified in the command, the lastest will be downloaded in our local image repository.
 Once downloaded, we can execute the command:

 ```bash
 docker images